European Car Brands

 McLaren Logo

 McLaren is the flagship brand of McLaren Automotive Limited.
-The designers have developed a logo for it, combining the black inscription with a wide red arc, similar to an inverted swoosh.
+Designers developed a logo, combining black lettering with a wide red arc, similar to an inverted swoosh.

 Lotus